Pathogen-Genomics-Cymru/lodestone/README.md

 This pipeline takes as input reads presumed to be from one of 10 mycobacterial genomes: abscessus, africanum, avium, bovis, chelonae, chimaera, fortuitum, intracellulare, kansasii, tuberculosis.
 Input should be in the form of one directory containing pairs of fastq(.gz) or bam files.

-Pipeline cleans and QCs reads with fastp and FastQC, classifies with Kraken2 & Mykrobe, removes non-bacterial content, and - by alignment to any minority genomes - disambiguates mixtures of bacterial reads.
+Pipeline cleans and QCs reads with fastp and FastQC, classifies with Kraken2 & Afanc, removes non-bacterial content, and - by alignment to any minority genomes - disambiguates mixtures of bacterial reads.
 Cleaned reads are aligned to either of the 10 supported genomes and variants called.
 Produces as output one directory per sample, containing cleaned fastqs, sorted, indexed BAM, VCF, F2 and F47 statistics, an antibiogram and summary reports.

+Note that while Mykrobe is included within this pipeline, it runs as an independent process and is not used for any downstream reporting.

+**WARNING**: There are currently known errors with vcfmix and gnomonicus, as such `errorStrategy 'ignore'` has been added to the processes vcfpredict:vcfmix and vcfpredict:gnomonicus to stop the pipeline from crashing.
+Please check the stdout from nextflow to see whether these processes have ran successfully.

 ## Quick Start ##
 Requires `NXF_VER>=20.11.0-edge`